Fall River Rural Electric Cooperative

 Your Power Mix

-Just over 10 percent of the power used by members is generated by three hydroelectric facilities owned by the Cooperative: Island Park Hydro, Buffalo River Hydro, and Chester Hydro.
+Just over 14 percent of the power used by members is generated by four hydroelectric facilities owned by the Cooperative: Island Park Hydro, Buffalo River Hydro, Felt and Chester Hydro.

 Island Park Hydro and Buffalo Hydro were the first two hydroelectric projects in the state that were certified as low impact by the Low Impact Hydropower Institute.
 These two projects provide renewable power for Fall Rivers Green Power program.